How do I start saving for a house?

 The best way to start saving for a house is by setting a goal for yourself.
 This means looking at property prices in the area you are hoping to buy as well as setting a realistic budget for how much you can afford to repay each month.
 This will help you set a savings target.

 You may also find it helpful to look at your outgoing spending and cut down on any non-essentials.
 Buying second hand and own-brand items can be a good way to save money without cutting too much.
-Be careful not to restrict yourself too much as you may actually find it even harder to save!
+Be careful not to restrict yourself too much, as this may make it even harder to save.

 A stable spending history is also important for a successful application so it’s a good idea to monitor your spending in advance of your mortgage application.